 Counselling psychologists use their knowledge and understanding of psychology, psychotherapy, and mental health to treat a wide range of psychological issues, problems, and mental health disorders.
-They provide assessment, formulation, diagnosis and psychotherapy for individuals, couples, families, and groups across the lifespan.
-They use evidence-based therapies and evidence based therapy relationships to assist clients to resolve mental health disorders or psychological problems and move toward greater psychological health.
+They provide assessment, diagnosis and psychotherapy for individuals. couples, families, and groups.
+They use evidence-based therapies and evidence-based therapy relationships to assist clients to resolve mental health disorders or psychological problems and move toward greater psychological health.
 They research, evaluate, and develop new methods for improving psychological health and therapeutic interventions for psychological problems and disorders.
+Counselling psychologists have a distinct philosophical stance, recognising the strengths and resources of people at all levels of psychological functioning, working collaboratively with people in a therapeutic relationship to bring about meaningful change.